Tejas-b463/EVTrack/README.md

 - Develop a Map View
 - Display all onboarded chargers on a map using OpenStreetMap
 - Clicking a marker should show the charger details
+- dashboard UI design for both mobile and desktop
+- implement lazy loading for components